Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/fstrim-timer/README.md

 Most modern operating systems issue such discard commands to their disks regularly.
 It's only necessary to ensure that the Virtual Machines enable the disk discard option.

-According to official documentation,`Discard` and `SSD Emulation` flags for drive have to be enabled.
+In the example Proxmox is used as hypervisor.
+According to the [official documentation](https://pve.proxmox.com/wiki/Qemu/KVM_Virtual_Machines#qm_virtual_machines_settings),`Discard` and `SSD Emulation` flags for drive have to be enabled.
 - To enable discard check the according checkbox:
   - The setting is here when creating a VM:
     - ![Discard setting position on VM creation](../images/discard_on_creation.png)